preyero/hate-speech-identities/README.md

 # kg-adaptor

-This is the data and code in the paper Knowledge-Grounded Target Group Language Recognition in Hate Speech ([preprint](https://oro.open.ac.uk/90639/)).
-We use a Knowledge Graph to provide transparency to deep learning model predictions as to why hate speech texts may refer to particular target group identities ([Figure 1](./supplemental_material/Figure_1.pdf)).
+This is the data and code in the paper [Knowledge-Grounded Target Group Language Recognition in Hate Speech](https://ebooks.iospress.nl/volumearticle/64009), together with conference [slides](./supplemental_material/submission650_sem23.pdf) and a [poster](./supplemental_material/poster_sem23.pdf)!

-A thorough evaluation demonstrates our knowledge-grounded method, based on KG adaptation, can be as effective as pre-trained transformer language models (System A approaches), while also recognising the language instances that contribute most to prediction (in System B fashion).
+We use a Knowledge Graph, and adapt it, to provide interpretability to deep learning predictions as to why hate speech texts may refer to particular target group identities ([Figure 1](./supplemental_material/Figure_1.pdf)).

 <p align="center">
  <img src="supplemental_material/Figure_1.png" alt="drawing" width="800" class="center"/>
 </p>

-Grounding the task in explicit knowledge can better contextualise an automatic approach with the language of the groups most impacted by these technologies.
-The experiments in this repository show how we use these interpretations to better understand model outcomes, the training data, and the ambiguious cases in human annotations.
+Grounding the classification task in explicit knowledge gives context about the groups most impacted by these technologies.
+Our experiments show how knowledge-grounded interpretations help better understand model outcomes, the training data, and the ambiguious cases in human annotations.

 ## Project description

-The project is organised in three main folders. `data` contains the hate speech datasets, `baselines` contains the lexical-based and transformer-based models considered in the paper, and `models` contains the model outputs.
+The project is organised in three main folders. `data` contains the hate speech datasets, `baselines` contains the lexicon-based and transformer-based models considered in the paper, and `models` contains the model outputs.

 There are two main files: